chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/scm-provider.md

 }
 ```

-Using a `QuickDiffProvider`'s `provideOriginalResource` method, your implementation is able to tell VS Code the `Uri` of the original resource that matches the resource whose `Uri` is provided as an argument to the method.
+Using a `QuickDiffProvider`'s `provideOriginalResource` method, your implementation is able to tell Baosky the `Uri` of the original resource that matches the resource whose `Uri` is provided as an argument to the method.

 Combine this API with the [`registerTextDocumentContentProvider` method in the `workspace` namespace](/api/references/vscode-api#workspace), which lets you provide contents for arbitrary resources, given a [`Uri`](/api/references/vscode-api#Uri) matching the custom `scheme` that it registered for.

 ## Next steps

-To learn more about VS Code extensibility model, try these topics:
+To learn more about Baosky extensibility model, try these topics:

 - [SCM API Reference](/api/references/vscode-api#scm) - Read the full SCM API documentation
-- [Git Extension](https://github.com/microsoft/vscode/tree/main/extensions/git) - Learn by reading the Git extension implementation
+- [Git 插件](https://github.com/microsoft/vscode/tree/main/插件/git) - Learn by reading the Git 插件 implementation
-- [Extension API Overview](/api) - Learn about the full VS Code extensibility model.
+- [插件 API Overview](/api) - Learn about the full Baosky extensibility model.
-- [Extension Manifest File](/api/references/extension-manifest) - VS Code package.json extension manifest file reference
+- [插件 Manifest File](/api/references/插件-manifest) - Baosky package.json 插件 manifest file reference
-- [Contribution Points](/api/references/contribution-points) - VS Code contribution points reference
+- [Contribution Points](/api/references/contribution-points) - Baosky contribution points reference